-We have a special relationship with Eretz Y'israel, the land of Israel, and with Am Y'israel, the people Israel, Jewish people everywhere.
-Jewish law, tradition, lore, and behavior throughout the ages and across the continents have emphasized the centrality of the Land of Israel and the Covenant between G-d and the people Israel, as well as the responsibility of the House of Israel for each other's welfare, kol Y'israel aravim zeh b'zeh.
+We have a special relationship with Eretz Yisrael, the land of Israel, and with Am Yisrael, the people of Israel, Jewish people everywhere.
+Jewish law, tradition, lore, and behavior throughout the ages and across the continents have emphasized the centrality of the Land of Israel and the Covenant between G-d and the people of Israel, as well as the responsibility of the House of Israel for each other's welfare, Kol Yisrael Aravim Zeh B'zeh.
 Therefore:

 - We observe the laws of kashrut so that all members of our community will be comfortable.
-No food can come into the camp other than under the supervision of our mashgiach. - We participate in the celebration of Shabbat. - We let Jewish laws and values guide our actions.
+No food can come into the Camp other than under the supervision of our mashgiach. - We participate in the celebration of Shabbat. - We let Jewish laws and values guide our actions.